rpgandhi/AngularAnimalZoo/README.md

 # Animal Zoo

 This is a project created for the Epicodus code challenge for week 2 of Javascript.
+It is an program for a hypothetical zoo where the user can add new animals, edit existing animals, view all animals, and filter to view animals by age.

 ## Prerequisites